Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: IV Selection and Estimation Method

-The procedure is illustrated in figure \ref{fig:Ward}.
-Here, we have a situation with six instruments.
-Three of them are valid as they affect the outcome variable only through the endogenous regressor, while it is not the case for the other three invalid instruments.
-In the graph the circles above the real line denote the just-identified estimate for the coefficient $\beta_0$ estimated by each of the six instruments.
-From left to right, we number these estimates and their corresponding instruments as No.1 to No.6.
+In figure \ref{fig:Ward2}, the procedure is illustrated for a situation with four IVs and two endogenous regressors.
+Instrument No. 1 is invalid, because it is directly correlated with the outcome, while the remaining three IVs (2, 3, 4) are related with the outcome only through the endogenous regressors and are hence valid.
+In the first graph on the top left, we have plotted each just-identified estimate.
+The horizontal and vertical axes represent coefficient estimates of the effects of the first ($\beta_1$) and second regressor ($\beta_2$), respectively.
+Each point has been estimated with two IVs, in this case with IV pairs 1-2, 1-3, 1-4, 2-3, 2-4 and 3-4, because there are four candidate IVs.

-In the initial Step 0 of the clustering process, each just-identified estimate has its own cluster.
-In Step 1, we join the two estimates which are closest in terms of their weighted Euclidean distance, i.e. those estimated with instrument No.3 and No.4 (the two orange circles).
+In the initial Step (0), each just-identified estimate has its own cluster.
+In step 1, we join the estimates which are closest in terms of their Euclidean distance, e.g. those estimated with pairs 2-3 and 2-4.
 These two estimates now form one cluster and we only have five clusters.
-We re-calculate the distances with the new cluster and merge the closest two into a new cluster.
-We continue with this procedure, until there is only one cluster left in the bottom right graph.
-We continue with Algorithm \ref{algo:Sargan} and evaluate the Sargan test at each step, using the instruments contained in the largest cluster.
-When the p-value is larger than a certain threshold, say $0.1/log(n)$, we stop the procedure.
-Ideally this will be the case at Step 3 of the algorithm, because here the largest group (in orange) is formed only by valid IVs (2,3 and 4).
+We re-estimate the distances to this new cluster and continue with the procedure, until there is only one cluster left in the bottom right graph.
+We continue with Algorithm \ref{algo:Sargan} and evaluate the Sargan test at each step, using the IVs contained in the largest cluster.
+When the p-value is larger than a certain threshold, say $0.1/log(n)$, we stop the procedure and select the corresponding cluster as the set of valid IVs.
+Ideally this will be the case at step 2 or 3 of the algorithm, because here the largest cluster (in light gray) is formed only by valid IVs (2,3 and 4).
 If this is the case, only the valid IVs are selected as valid.

-To make the procedure robust to heteroskedasticity, clustering and serial correlation, the Sargan test can be replaced with a robust score test, such as the Hansen J-test \citep*{Hansen1982Large}, analogously to \citet*{Windmeijer2021Confidence}.
+To make the procedure robust to heteroskedasticity, clustering and serial correlation, the Sargan test can be replaced with a robust score test, such as the Hansen J-test \citep*{Hansen1982Large}, analogously to \citet{Windmeijer2021Confidence}.